tiandiao123/Pix2PixHD-TensorFlow/README.md

+# pix2pixHD-TF

 * [Pix2PixHD model for style transfer](https://github.com/tiandiao123/Pix2PixHD-TensorFlow)

   I implemented a Pix2Pix HD model for style transfer, that is transferring a image from one style to another style.
 Howerver, my impelmentation is highly correlated with the data set I use, so you need to change data pipeline by yourself so that that model can be applied into your project.

-# pix2pixHD-TF
-A minimal tensorflow implementation of pix2pixHD (https://tcwang0509.github.io/pix2pixHD/). my codes started from original pix2pix implementation based on https://github.com/prashnani/pix2pix-tensorflow
+Here is a tensorflow implementation of pix2pixHD (https://tcwang0509.github.io/pix2pixHD/). my codes started from original pix2pix implementation based on https://github.com/prashnani/pix2pix-tensorflow